stereotype441/language/resources/type-system/inference.md

-    - Let `C` be an empty list of type constraints, and let `{U_1, U_2, ...}` be the same as `{T_1, T_2, ...}`. _This covers the case of dynamic invocation; the user-supplied type arguments are accepted verbatim._
+    - Let `C` be an empty list of type constraints, and let `{U_1, U_2, ...}` be the same as `{T_1, T_2, ...}`. _This covers the case of dynamic invocation; the user-supplied type arguments are accepted without modification._

   - Otherwise, `F` must be a function type.
 If the number of formal type parameters of `F` (which could be zero) matches the number of type arguments